usnistgov/ndn-dpdk/iface/socketface/README.md

 On a datagram-oriented socket, each incoming datagram is an L2 frame.
 The implementation casts DPDK mbuf's internal buffer as a `[]byte`, and does not copy the frame bytes.

-On a stream-oriented socket, the implementation reads the incoming stream into a `[]byte`, extracts completed TLV elements with `ndn.TlvBytes.ExtractElement` function, and copies them to DPDK mbufs.
+On a stream-oriented socket, the implementation reads the incoming stream into a `[]byte`, extracts completed TLV elements with `ndni.TlvBytes.ExtractElement` function, and copies them to DPDK mbufs.

 ## Send Path